Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Invariance of Lagrangian: Supervariable Technique

-We can capture the (anti-)BRST and (anti-)co-BRST invariance of the starting Lagrangian (1) in the language of the augmented supervariable approach.
-To this end in mind, we observe that the Lagrangian (1) can be generalized onto the (1, 1)-dimensional (anti-)chiral super-submanifolds (of the general (1, 2)-dimensional supermanifold) as:
+In this section, we concentrate on the symmetry properties of the Lagrangian (cf. Sec.
+2) within the framework of the augmented (anti-)chiral supervariable approach to BRST formalism.
+Towards this goal in mind, we can capture the (anti-)BRST and (anti-)co-BRST invariance of the starting Lagrangian (1) in the language of the augmented (anti-)chiral supervariable approach.
+To this end in mind, we observe that the Lagrangian (1) can be generalized onto the (1, 1)-dimensional (anti-)chiral super-submanifolds (of the {\it general} (1, 2)-dimensional supermanifold) as:

-where the super-Lagrangians have been denoted by $ \tilde{L}_{b}^{(r)} (r = {\cal B}, AB, D, AD)$ and the superscripts on the supervariables denote the nature of the supervariables that have been obtained after the application of (anti-)BRST and (anti-)co-BRST restrictions.
+where the super-Lagrangians have been denoted by $ \tilde{L}_{b}^{(r)} (r = {\cal B}, AB, D, AD)$ and the superscripts on the supervariables denote the nature of the supervariables (that have been obtained after the application of (anti-)BRST and (anti-)co-BRST restrictions).
 These restrictions have been made transparent and lucid in the main body of our text.
-The above forms of the Lagrangians incorporate some supervariables plus some terms that are ordinary variables (because the latter are invariant quantities).
-For instance, the variables ($ r, \vartheta, p_{\vartheta}, B$) have been taken to be {\it ordinary} everywhere because they are (anti-)BRST as well as (anti-)co-BRST invariant (i.e. $s_{(a)b} [r, \vartheta, p_{\vartheta}, B] = 0$ and $s_{(a)d} [r, \vartheta, p_{\vartheta}, B] = 0$).
+The above forms of the Lagrangians incorporate some supervariables {\it plus} some terms that are ordinary variables (because the latter are invariant quantities).
+For instance, the variables ($ r, \vartheta, p_{\vartheta}, B$) have been taken to be {\it ordinary} everywhere because they are (anti-)BRST as well as (anti-) co-BRST invariant (i.e. $s_{(a)b} [r, \vartheta, p_{\vartheta}, B] = 0$ and $s_{(a)d} [r, \vartheta, p_{\vartheta}, B] = 0$).

 It is elementary to check that the following are true, namely;